||Contact | A-Z Health Index | Events & Meetings|

 No fee is charged.

-Nutrition classes are held on Fridays, AM and PM.
+Nutrition classes are currently held at Comanche County Health Department on the first and third Fridays.
+Please call 580-585-6625 for times and topics.
 On-line Nutrition Education classes are available for some classes - Click here to begin your online nutrition education.
 All you need to create an account is your demographics ID from your WIC Clinic.

 WIC contracts with certain formula companies to use their products.
 Other formulas may be provided for infants with documented special needs.

-For those who wish to breast feed, breast pumps will be issued if available and you meet requirements.
+For those WIC clients who wish to breast feed, breast pumps will be issued if available and you meet requirements.